UWCS/C_Course-The_Cequel/Session2.md

 }
 ```

-It should output "oopsie!" and then signal to you that something went wrong.
+It should output "oopsie!" and then signal to you that something went wrong (IDE/compiler dependent).

 **Note:** **C** compilers used to require you to explicitly return `0` from main and so there will be some compilers that error if you don't, so it's considered good practice to **use return** in your main function.
 Often, `-1` is used to signal incorrect execution.